samuelgoto/proposal-optional-types/FAQ.md

 # The Type System

-## Open Design Questions

-* Pervasive type inference vs. explicit types everywhere (big one)
-* Runtime vs. ahead of time focus (my `let x : number = false ? "string" : 0` example).
-This may be in the non-negotiable category though (like unsound optional types), in which case that should be stated.
-* Disallowing implicit coercions
-* Structural vs. nominal classes
-* Introducing new interface syntax and concepts (especially classes implementing interfaces)
-* Union types in MVP or not
-* Generics in MVP or not or special-cases only
-* Shorthands in MVP or not (includes: nullability/undefinedability ?, array [], maybe even function => as opposed to generics)
-* Most things in the subtyping rules?
-* Null vs. undefined handling, maybe

 ## Sequencing

 Here are some of the features available in TypeScript/Flow/Closure that we chose to leave as future work.
 We don’t believe leaving any of these features out will corner ourselves into adding them later.